 - How do I activate a BYOD device and get a SIM card?

-- Can I keep my phone number that I have with another carrier?
+- Can I keep my existing phone number?

-Any of our current calling plans, including prepaid plans, are eligible in our BYOD program.
+Any of our current calling and data plans, including unlimited and prepaid plans, are eligible in our BYOD program.

-- Why isn't my BYOD device eligible for the U.S. Cellular BYOD program?
+- Why isn't my device eligible for the U.S. Cellular BYOD program?

 Not all devices are designed to work across all networks.
 Due to this, some devices are not eligible.

-- Is AppleCare transferable on my device that I want to bring over?
+- Is AppleCare service transferable on my device that I bring to U.S Cellular?

-AppleCare is transferable and will stay with your device.
-AppleCare will remain active when you move your device to U.S. Cellular.
+Yes, your existing AppleCare service will remain active when you bring your device to U.S. Cellular.